hoodiecrow/ConsTcl/README.md

 _Example: `` (set! r 20) `` ==> 20 (`` r `` is a bound symbol, so it's allowed to assign to it)_

 Once a variable has been created, the value at the location it is bound to can be changed (hence the name `variable', something that can vary).
 The process is called assignment.
-The `` /set! `` helper does assignment: it modifies an existing variable that is bound somewhere in the environment chain.
+The `` set! `` special form does assignment: it modifies an existing variable that is bound somewhere in the environment chain.
 It finds the variable's environment and updates the binding.
 It returns the value, so calls to `` set! `` can be chained: `` (set! foo (set! bar 99)) `` sets both variables to 99.
 By Scheme convention, procedures that modify variables have `!' at the end of their name.

 #### set! special form
 <table border=1><thead><tr><th colspan=2 align="left">special-set! (public)</th></tr></thead><tr><td>expr</td><td>an expression</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>